kotfu/config/README.md

 # config

-My collection of home directory config files, including various bash tools
+My collection of home directory config and script files, including various bash tools

 ## How to install